def-mycroft/test_clt/README.md

 # Simple test of the Central Limit Theorem

 A program to test the CLT through experimentation.
+I wrote this with the goals of learning new aspects of Python libraries and developing a better intuition of the CLT.

 Steps: